yashp1932/FormFit-AI-Pushup-Tracker/README.md

 ## 💡 Why I Built This

 Bad pushup form is common and hard to spot without a coach.
-I wanted to automate form correction using AI and make workouts safer for everyone — from beginners to athletes.
+I wanted to automate form correction using AI and make workouts safer for everyone, from beginners to athletes.

 ---

 ## 🧠 How It Works

-- Tracks your body through webcam using OpenCV + MediaPipe
-- Calculates joint angles (elbow, shoulder, hip)
+FormFit didn’t start as an AI project; it started on a **Raspberry Pi 4**, using brute-force math and logic.

+- I used **MediaPipe** to extract 3D body landmarks (shoulders, elbows, hips, knees).
+- Then calculated joint angles (like elbow flexion, shoulder position, hip alignment) using raw trigonometry.
+- Compared those live angles to known “good form” ranges.
+If the angles were off, the rep was marked as poor.

+It worked, but it was **limited**, slow, and didn’t scale well.

+So I leveled it up:

+- Recorded **over 700 pushups**.
-- Uses a TensorFlow model trained on **1.6M+ data points** to classify form
+- Extracted **1.6M+ data points** from body landmarks in the videos.
+- Trained a **TensorFlow CNN** to learn patterns in joint positions, movement smoothness, and body alignment.
+- Achieved **94.7% accuracy** in form classification.
-- Achieves **94.7% accuracy** and gives real-time feedback
+- Switched to desktop for faster inference and real-time feedback.

+This transition from raw math to a trained AI model made it:
+- **Faster**
+- **More accurate**
+- **Easier to grow** (can now train on different body types, camera angles, even add new exercises in the future)

 ---